• Newsroom

 Anna Herget, Regina T. Riphahn

-forthcoming in: International Tax and Public Finance.
+published online in: International Tax and Public Finance, 12 February 2025

 IZA Discussion Paper No. 17527